IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

 !!!
 Important "About the IBM Technology Zone (ITZ) environment"

     The steps that follow are specific to the ITZ environment reserved as part of the {{learningplan.name}} learning plan.
-If you don't already have an active reservation, you can create one <a href="{{itz.environment}}" target="_blank">here</a>.
-Follow the directions specified in the "Reserve the environment" activity in the learning plan.
+If you don't already have an active reservation, refer to [Reserve the IBM Technology Zone environment](../../TechZoneEnvironment.md).

     Remember, in the ITZ environment you will **NOT** have permission to create, delete, or modify resources.
 You will be utilizing pre-provisioned and pre-configured resources that are shared by all users of the learning plan.